Cash Cab

 Cash Cab is a game show created in the United Kingdom where contestants request the cab driver to go to a destination they want to go, but they have to answer questions in order to get to their destination as well as a cash prize.
+The original British version aired from 13 June 2005 to 29 June 2006 on ITV.
+The show was subsequently franchised and adapted for multiple international markets outside the United Kingdom.